bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Yeah, well, you may be telling the tower how often you're receiving payments.
 I can roll out the frequency of my own channel.
 I may know other channels you have open because I know your node ID.
-I may know about your private channels.
+I may not know about your private channels.

 Speaker 2: 00:39:12